 What is data collection?

 Data collection is the process of gathering data from specific sources to understand a topic better.
 Across industries, these processes vary widely.
-It can involve data gathering through surveys or focus groups, observational research in the field, or tracking website traffic and social media.
+It can involve data gathering through surveys or focus groups, interviews, observational research in the field, or tracking website traffic and social media.
 The three types of consumer data you can collect include:

-• Second-party data: Shared by a secondary organization
+- Second-party data: Shared by a secondary organization.

-• Third-party data: Sold by an organization not connected to yours
+- Third-party data: Sold by an organization not connected to yours.

 In the world of business, we collect data mainly from customers and prospects.
 We use this data in research, analysis, planning, decision-making, predictions, and more.
 Data collection also happens internally to help day-to-day operations run smoothly.